 My parents all sighed simultaneously.

-As I walked down the hallway my fingers trembled.
-In the kitchen I stood still and closed my eyes, communed with the god within.
+In the kitchen I stood still and closed my eyes, communing with the god within.
 I could feel the clouds opening up and thunder clap-clapping like the palms of a furious Zeus.
 I kept my eyes closed and imagined that it was raining exotic birds outside.
 I opened my eyes and I could still hear thunder crackling.
 I walked out into the garden and saw my parents basking in the sun.
 What was extraño about this scene was that Birds of Paradise were raining down from the sky and my family hadn’t noticed them.
 The birds fell all around them, crashing onto the grill and guava plants.
 Why couldn’t my parents see what I saw?

 ‘Migil, are you alright?’ said Hooyo.